 After circling the parking lot for 20 minutes we decided to head back to Haleʻiwa.

 Haleʻiwa Aliʻi Beach Park has one of the largest parking lots in all of the North Shore.
 While it may not be as fancy as some of the other beaches in Oahu, it’s got plenty of space and facilities that make it a great choice for families.

 After spending an hour here, we drove five minutes to the North Shore Marketplace.

 The North Shore Marketplace has a number of different parking options, however, we went for the parking lot where Patagonia is located.

-We spent just over an hour here grabbing snacks from the local store, browsing the shops and picking up some lunch before heading back to Honolulu for our 3pm reservation to visit the USS Arizona at Pearl Harbour.
+We spent just over an hour here grabbing snacks from the local store, browsing the shops for Hawaii souvenirs and picking up some lunch before heading back to Honolulu for our 3pm reservation to visit the USS Arizona at Pearl Harbour.